 Of course I don’t expect them to see the irony when they scream about freedom of speech until they start screaming DON’T SAY THAT when they hear something they don’t like.
 Brain cells are hard to come for certain people, like Favre.
 One of the reasons he voted for former President Donald Trump was because of Freedom of Speech.

 Did that go somewhere?
 If you say yes, just stop while you’re ahead please.
-Because I know, cAnCeL CuLtUrE and shit.
+Because I know, cAnCeL CuLtUrE.

 The 4th and final idea…when someone says they hate how political sports have gotten…